QTDevi/lets-blog-it/README.md

 - **Login System**: Secure user authentication.
 - **Picture and Text Sharing**: Share and engage through images and text posts.
 - **Docker Deployment**: Simplifies setup and scaling.
-- **Frontend with React and Vue.js**: Clean and interactive user interface.
+- **Frontend with React and Tailwind CSS**: Clean and interactive user interface.
 - **Backend with Python/Django**: Secure and efficient server-side processing.
 - **Hosted on AWS**: Scalable and reliable cloud deployment.